bbfrederick/capcalc/docs/index.rst

 	    This is a text file with one line per timepoint.
 Each line is the assigned state for the given timepoint in the segment.

 	OUTPUT_seg_XXXX_silhouetteclusterstats.txt
 	    This is a text file with one line per cluster.
-Each line has three columns:
+Each line has four columns:

 	        * the mean silhouette score for that cluster in that segment.
+	        * the median silhouette score for that cluster in that segment.
 		* the minimum silhouette score for that cluster in that segment.
 		* the maximum silhouette score for that cluster in thate segment.

-	OUTPUT_seg_XXXX_stateoccupancy.txt
 	OUTPUT_seg_XXXX_rawtransmat.nii.gz
 	    This is a NIFTI file with dimentions n_states by n_states.
 The number of transitions from state a to state b is in location [a, b]